protontypes/open-sustainable-technology/README.md

 - [seacarb](https://github.com/jpgattuso/seacarb-git) - An R package that calculates various parameters of the carbonate system in seawater.
 - [RivGraph](https://github.com/jonschwenk/RivGraph) - Extracting and quantifying graphical representations of river and delta channel networks from binary masks.
 - [noaa_coops](https://github.com/GClunies/noaa_coops) -  A Python wrapper for the NOAA CO-OPS Tides & Currents Data and Metadata APIs.
+- [pyOSOAA](https://github.com/fnemina/pyOSOAA) - A python interface for the Ocean Successive Orders with Atmosphere radiative transfer.

 ### Atmosphere